sagemath/sagewiki_to_gh-2022-10-10/plugins.md

 Try to check that coverage did increase.

+The coverage is the percent of functions that are doctested.
+This must be 100%.

 == non_ascii ==

 Look for the presence of non-ascii characters in python and cython files.